subquery/documentation/docs/subquery_network/token/claim.md

 Immediately after claiming your tokens, you can put them to productive use on the SubQuery Network mainnet - for example by delegating to your favourite indexer or boosting your favourite project to earn rewards.

-## How to obtain Ether on Base?
+## How to obtain Ether on Base for Gas?

 Because SQT uses the Base network (which is EVM compatible), ether is required for gas fees.
-However, there are different flavours of ether and selecting the correct one is crucial.
+However, you must use ether that is on the Base mainnet for Gas - ether on Ethereum will not work.

-Ether on Base is required and this can be obtained via Base’s official [bridge](https://bridge.base.org/deposit) or from any other 3rd party bridge that can be found via a quick Google search.
+Ether can be withdrawn from many exchanges to Base, or can be bridged across from Ethereum mainnet via Base’s official [bridge](https://bridge.base.org/deposit) or from any other 3rd party bridge that can be found via a quick Google search.

+You know you have ether on Base when your wallet is connected to Base Mainnet, and Ethereum is showing.
+Some wallets, for example Metamask, show bridged ether with a small `B` as shown below.

 ![ether on base](/assets/img/network/ether_on_base.png)